Jenguk42/Jenguk42.github.io/_posts/Uni works/2022-03-01-CS-operating-systems.md

 toc_sticky: true
 ---

-We need to understand the ecosystem of where our application is running.
+<mark style='background-color: #fff5b1'> We need to understand the ecosystem of where our application is running.
 Running too slow?
-Know where to optimize it
+Know where to optimize it. </mark>

 What hardware and software components are involved between recording a video and getting it to viewers?